 o.
 Stay Army.
 Soldiers who's contractual ETS dates are between 1 October 2024 and 30 September 2025 are authorized a one-time short-term extension.
 Extensions must be for a term of no less than 3 months and may not exceed 11 months.

 Stay Army extension must take Soldier's new ETS date to 1 October 2025 or later.
 Soldiers who have previously taken a Stay Army extension are prohibited from executing another 'Stay Army' extension.
 Soldiers on assignment instructions are not authorized to extend under 'Stay Army' extension.
 The reason cited on the DA Form 3340 and DA Form 1695 will be "Stay Army".

 p.
 Involuntary Extensions.
 AR 635-200 provides guidance for Soldiers requiring extension beyond their current ETS when investigation is initiated with view to trial by court-martial or Soldier is awaiting trial or result of trial.
-Servicing Career

-Counselor will update Soldier's ETS utilizing 'Change ETS Reason' A2 - Delay in Separation - Flag/UCMJ (Not Confined) or A5 - Delay in Separation - Currently Confined.
+Servicing Career Counselor will update Soldier's ETS utilizing 'Change ETS Reason' A2 - Delay in Separation - Flag/UCMJ (Not Confined) or A5 - Delay in Separation - Currently Confined.
 Retention of Soldier after the Soldier's ETS, under AR 635-200, paragraph 1-23, is not considered part of the enlistment/reenlistment period.
 Therefore, no lost time or time to be made good accrues during this retention period.
-Soldiers incarcerated by civilian authorities must be extended beyond their ETS to make up lost time.
-Requests for extension beyond a Soldier's contractual ETS will be endorsed by the SPCMCA and describe whether an investigation has been started with a view toward trial by court-martial or an involuntary separation action.
+Soldier's contractual ETS will be endorsed by the SPCMCA and describe whether an investigation has been started with a view toward trial by court-martial or an involuntary separation.
 ETS adjustments will be made in 120-day increments by the servicing Career Counselor.
 Requests for ETS adjustments that will exceed the Soldier's RCP will to be submitted to the HQDA Retention office as an exception to policy.
 The Career Counselor executing the ETS transaction will maintain the required documents justifying ETS transaction in the Soldier's residual file.